Taylor Motter Preview, Player Props: Cardinals vs. Padres

-Taylor Motter -- 0-for-3 in his most recent game -- will be in action for the St. Louis Cardinals against the San Diego Padres, with Blake Snell on the hill, on August 28 at 7:45 PM ET.
+On Tuesday, Taylor Motter (on the back of going 0-for-3) and the St. Louis Cardinals face the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 7:45 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Phillies.
+He had a hitless performance in his last game (0-for-3) against the Phillies.

 Taylor Motter Game Info & Props vs. the Padres